RegardsOss/RegardsOss.github.io/docs/development/services/dataprovider/dataprovider-overview.md

 | [Vertical scalability](../../concepts/07-scalability.md#vertical-scalability)     | Yes           | Uses Jobs system                                    |
 | [Horizontal scalability](../../concepts/07-scalability.md#horizontal-scalability) | No            | Service can not be deployed with multiple instances |

-You can learn how the service works with the [conception overview](./dataprovider-conception.md).
+You can learn how the service works with the [How it works section](./dataprovider-conception.md).

 ## How to use